risk-first/website/risks/Communication-Risk.md

 People don't rely on rigorous definitions of abstractions like computers do; we make do with fuzzy definitions of concepts and ideas.
 We rely on [Abstraction](../thinking/Glossary.md#abstraction) to move between the name of a thing and the _idea of a thing_.

-This brings about [Misinterpretation Risk](Communication-Risk.md#misinterpretation-risk): names are not _precise_, and concepts mean different things to different people.
+This brings about [Misinterpretation](Communication-Risk.md#misinterpretation): names are not _precise_, and concepts mean different things to different people.
 We can't be sure that other people have the same meaning for a name that we have.

 ### Invisibility Risk